anomalyae/thinking/_posts/2025-05-21-Agents-of-chaos.md

 <li>Redundancy: Free Generative AI can provide strategy, visual and written content, planning and ideas which were previously gated by access and/or knowledge.
 Organizations and individuals who stand to lose revenue are incentivised to maximise profit while they can.</li>
 </ul>

-<p><i>Sensationalism is a symptom of mediocrity</i>.
+<p class="font-nevermind"><i>Sensationalism is a symptom of mediocrity</i>.
 In this sense the term Agent is akin to ostentatious thumbnails and clickbait titles.
 An over-the-top thumbnail doesn’t lead to high-quality content any more than a social post designed to go viral enriches its audience.
 Worse, it attracts opportunists and grifters both of whom add noise and obfuscate signal.
 Entities selling agents stand to gain from doing so by capitalising on industry-wide momentum, or wanting to differentiate their undifferentiated and often unnecessary offerings.</p>

-<p>As emerging technology changes the landscape, new solutions must emerge and take centre stage and legacy systems must recede, otherwise stagnation ensues.
+<p class="font-nevermind">As emerging technology changes the landscape, new solutions must emerge and take centre stage and legacy systems must recede, otherwise stagnation ensues.
 Not their algorithms, we need new surfacing mechanisms which don’t prioritise the provider; ones which scan for signal while filtering for incompatibility and undesirability.</p>